 2. Regular Weekly Activities

-Monday – Scripture Union Group meets Whithorn School lunchtime.
+Monday – Scripture Union meets Whithorn School lunch time.

-Monday – Afternoon Bible Study, – 1.30pm Priory
+Monday – Afternoon Bible Study, Priory rooms 1.30pm.

 Wednesday- Bible study and Prayer Time – The Manse 7.45pm,